Digital Resources for Your Lab: Stay Connected to Your Field

 You can maintain research momentum and feel connected to your field even if you are out of the lab.
-The following support services and scientific resources can help you and your lab keep up to date with the latest discoveries and stay connected with the global research community.
+The following scientific resources can help you and your lab keep up to date with the latest discoveries and stay connected with the global research community.

 Subscribe to Science Newsletters

-Subscribe to Science News for free, weekly science newsletters covering a variety of immunology and cell biology fields.
-Featuring recent top peer-reviewed research and review papers, as well as policy and science news, our newsletters provide a platform for users to keep current with their field in changing situations.
+Keep current with your field.
+Subscribe to Science News for free, weekly newsletters featuring recent top peer-reviewed research and review papers, as well as policy and science news.

-The Stem Cell Podcast shares scientific findings, knowledge, and expertise with the stem cell research community through updates and insights on the latest publications, and includes long-form conversations with experts in the stem cell field.
-To listen, download the episode from your favorite podcast app, or stream the episode live on the Stem Cell Podcast website.
-You can also subscribe to our newsletter, which alerts you to new episodes and provides show notes that link to all the publications discussed.
+Listen to updates and insights on the latest publications, and conversations with experts in the stem cell field.
+Download episodes from your favorite podcast app, or stream episodes live on the Stem Cell Podcast website.

 Learn how to use social media to stay current in your field of research with our webinar featuring STEMCELL’s Scientific Communications team!
 You can also join discussions with fellow researchers through our Twitter, LinkedIn, and Facebook pages.